Tennis history – “Jeu de paume”, Lawn tennis

-Although the exact tennis history remains a little lost in the mists of time, but it is incontestable that tennis is one of the oldest competitive sports in the world.
+Although the exact tennis history remains a little lost in the mists of time, it is incontestable that tennis is one of the oldest competitive sports in the world.
 It is known for the game of kings, the game of nobles, and also the king of games.

 As stated before, this game endured for a very long time in one form or another.
 From religious ceremonies to streetball game to grand slam sport.